What is iCloud Backup?

 Restore your iOS or iPadOS device: you can use an existing backup to restore or set up an iOS or iPadOS device.

 Apple Watch content is backed up automatically to your paired iPhone.
 See the Apple Support article Back up your Apple Watch.
-You can back up your Mac using Time Machine or store files in iCloud.
+You can back up files on your Mac using Time Machine or store files in iCloud.
 See the Apple Support site Back up your Mac.